 Insightful.
 Useful.
 Meaningful.

 Everyone is different and so I coach each person in a way that makes sense for them.
 Some people like ‘homework’, visual aids, and lots of messaging in between sessions.
-Others prefer to stick to pure coaching and nothing else.
+Or prefer to stick to pure coaching with no frills.
 Some would like to understand the psychology behind the techniques.
-Others would rather just experience things and not worry too much how it all works.
-These are the things we’d figure out together over time, to arrive at what works best for you.
-And we’ll adapt as things change.
+Others would rather experience things and not worry too much how it all works.

 Frequently Asked Questions